iotaledger/qupla/README.md

 - -config
   Generates a configuration file that can be loaded into an FPGA for the first function that is passed as an expression.
+Make sure to heed any warning about the requested function being too large to fit on the FPGA!

 - -echo
   Echoes back the current code tree as a single Qupla source code text file in Qupla.txt